 Around the world and into Wales…

-Challenge Wales has been operating for eight years and has worked with over 2,000 young people.
+Challenge Wales has been operating for ten years and has worked with almost 3,000 young people.

 Since 2009 Challenge Wales has been active in sail training and has been competitive in the few races she has sailed in.
 From youth activity days and youth weeks to adult day sails and longer voyages.

-In 2012 Challenge Wales was invited to be part of the Queen’s Jubilee Thames Pageant in London as part of the Avenue of Sail floating exhibition in St Katharine’s Dock.
+- 2012 Challenge Wales was the official Welsh sailing vessel to be invited to be part of the Queen’s Jubilee Thames Pageant in London as part of the Avenue of Sail floating exhibition in St Katharine’s Dock.
 Challenge Wales’ attendance was endorsed by the Lord Lieutenant of South Glamorgan and she represented the youth of Wales in this once-in-a-lifetime opportunity.
-Young people from different parts of Wales sailed Challenge Wales up the Thames as part of a special Jubilee Sailing Voyage.

-In 2013 Challenge Wales won the ITV People’s Millions Awards which provided funding for the charity to work with visually impaired and blind young people.
+- 2013 Challenge Wales won the ITV People’s Millions Awards providing funding for the charity to work with visually impaired and blind young people.

-In 2016 Challenge Wales was awarded Blue Flag Status, showing our commitment to the environment and oceans, and took part in her first Tall Ships Races.
-In September 2016 Challenge Wales welcomed HRH Prince Edward as part of the Diamond Anniversary celebrations of the Duke of Edinburgh’s Award.
+- 2016 Challenge Wales was awarded Blue Flag Status, showing our commitment to the environment and oceans, and took part in her first Tall Ships Races.
+In 2016 Challenge Wales welcomed HRH Prince Edward onboard as part of the Diamond Anniversary celebrations of the Duke of Edinburgh’s Award.

-In 2017 Challenge Wales won “UK Sail Training Vessel of the Year”, won the ‘People Development’ category in the South Wales Business Growth Awards and was a finalist in the Charity category at the Cardiff Life Awards.
+- 2017 Challenge Wales won “UK Sail Training Vessel of the Year”, won the ‘People Development’ category in the South Wales Business Growth Awards.
 The summer of 2017 saw Challenge Wales take part in her biggest adventure yet with young people sailing over 4,000 miles, visiting no fewer than 14 counties, welcomed 10 different nationalities onboard.
-Crewed by young people on each leg she was away for almost 80 days reprepresenting Wales and the UK at some of the biggest events in Europe!
+Crewed by young people on each leg she was away for almost 80 days representing Wales and the UK at some of the biggest events in Europe!